You may also be interested in the clubs page.

 We have also invested in several raised bed containers.
 In a trial, students have been growing vegetables with a view to creating their own menus.
 We hope to extend this trial in future years.

-The school has a long tradition of raising money for charity.
-Many students participate in the British Heart Foundation Sponsored Swim and profits from activities organised by the year councils are usually donated to charities chosen by the year group.
-The following gives a snapshot of past activities:
+The school has a long tradition of raising money for charity, the following gives a snapshot of typical activities:

-- The whole school raised £2,200 for Children in Need, and £1,900 for Sport Relief.
+- The whole school raises around £1,500 for Children in Need, and £1,500 for Sport Relief.
 Fundraising events included a non-uniform day for students with sixth form students wearing fancy dress, sponsored silences, cake stalls and live music at break and lunch time.

 St Ives Youth Town Council

 This council was set up in 1999, with proper elections held in the school.
 Each year group has two representatives and the council has made major contributions to the planning of the St Ives Carnival and other celebrations.
 Five members of the council visited their counterparts in Stadtallendorf.
 A major project has been setting up youth groups in the town and working on the St Ives regeneration.